Lake Eğirdir: Fish

-Other
+Crayfish

 The narrow-clawed crayfish (Astacus leptodactylus) inhabits Lake Eğirdir and is commercially harvested.
 It is not native to the lake, but when exactly it was introduced is unknown.
 From 1970 to 1985, Lake Eğirdir accounted for 75% of Turkey's annual crayfish catch.
 In 1986, however, the lake's crayfish population "collapsed" due to crayfish plague and crayfish harvesting stopped.
 Its population later recovered somewhat and commercial harvesting was resumed in 1999; however, catch numbers have never recovered to pre-plague levels (harvests are "1 to 2 orders of magnitude lower than those in the early 1980s".
 Another outbreak of crayfish plague in the lake in 2004 killed off much of the local population, and commercial harvesting of crayfish in Lake Eğirdir was banned in 2009.
 The pathogen causing crayfish plague, Aphanomyces astaci, has remained present in the lake, which may have prevented the local crayfish population from fully recovering to previous levels.

 Economy

-The total economic value of commercial fishing on Lake Eğirdir has ranged between a low of $50,526 USD in 2008 and a high of $3,001,920 USD in 1977.
-The most profitable period was the decade from 1975 to 1985, when the annual yield ranged from $2-3 million USD.
+The total economic value of commercial fishing on Lake Eğirdir has ranged between a low of US$50,526 in 2008 and a high of US$3,001,920 in 1977.
+The most profitable period was the decade from 1975 to 1985, when the annual yield ranged from $2–3 million USD.
 The most important fish species have historically been the Eurasian carp and the pike perch, while crayfish were the most important species overall between 1975 and 1985.
 Several native fish species such as V. vimba, C. pestai, and P. handlirschi were never economically significant.
 Predation and overfishing have threatened the lake's Eurasian carp population, especially since the 2000s, and its annual catch has fallen by 90% from what it was in the 1950s.
 From 2008 to 2012, commercial fishing of Eurasian carp was banned.
 Pike perch fishery has also decreased in importance in recent decades as that fish's population has contracted.
 The crayfish catch also plummeted in the 1980s due to the crayfish plague, and its harvesting was banned from 1986 to 1999 and again from 2008 to 2010.
 In the 2000s, the introduced Prussian carp became a very successful source of commercial fishing.
 However, the overall annual yield for the lake's fisheries have continued to decline.

 In terms of employment, the number of workers in the lake's fishing industry has increased continuously since 1991, and especially since 2001.
 The number of households employed in fishing increased from 287 in 1991 to 1,164 in 2009.
 The amount of fishing boats on the lake was 1,623 in 1984, 115 in 1999, 425 in 2001, and 510 in 2002.